katiem0/gh-environments/README.md

       --help   Show help for command
 ```

-The `create` command utilizes the following fields in their given format:
+The `create` command utilizes the following fields in their given format but expects all headers listed [Report Output](#report-output):

 | Field Name | Description |
 |:-----------|:------------|